No products in the cart.

 These eerily ethereal bendable bat sculptures were inspired by the mysterious mood of Halloween – an ode to things that go bump in the night!
 Combining the fun of hands-on art process exploration and some little tricks to give the illusion of bats in flight, our mini-sculptures are a ghoulishly good way to spend a fall afternoon.

-To make your own bendable bats and sculpture you’ll need:
+To make your own DIY bendable bats and sculpture you’ll need:

 Sheetof watercolor paper or white cardstock